T-Stringfellow/scripts/README.md

 - Run the playbook, and navigate to http://52.232.190.155:5601/app/kibana (http://"ELK-Box IP":5601/app/kibana) to check that the installation worked as expected.

 ## COMPLETE INSTALL INSTRUCTIONS
+The following commands should be executed, in sequence, from within the ansible container:

 - sudo mkdir /etc/ansible/roles
 - sudo mkdir /etc/ansible/files
 - curl -L -O https://github.com/T-Stringfellow/scripts/blob/0b8e63684c47c12c2a421414c2764be6e33bd81c/Ansible/Ansible-Cfg/ansible.cfg